iTzLUCASzDEV/ReactionTime/README.md

 # Reaction Time

-Site developed to test your reaction time, it is measured in ms(Milliseconds).
+Site developed to test your reaction time, it is measured in ms(milliseconds).